 GRANT queries that only allow access to the data you permit.

-To wrap things up, we need to enter the connection and user info into MBI.
+To wrap things up, you need to enter the connection and user info into Commerce Intelligence.
 Did you leave the MySQL credentials page open?
-If not, go to Data > Connections and click Add New Data Source, then the MySQL icon.
+If not, go to Data > Connections and click Add New Data Source, then click the MySQL icon.
 Do not forget to change the

 Encrypted toggle to